wp-plugins/wp-declutter/readme.txt

 == Installation ==

-1. Upload the wp-declutter folder to the `/wp-content/plugins/` directory (or use the Wordpress auto-install feature)
+1. Upload the wp-declutter folder to the `/wp-content/plugins/` directory (or use the WordPress auto-install feature)
 2. Activate the plugin through the 'Plugins' page in WordPress
-3. The settings for the plugin can be accessed from the Settings administration menu, under "Declutter Wordpress".
+3. The settings for the plugin can be accessed from the Settings administration menu, under "Declutter WordPress".